"I believed as the older man, I was going to be the one that changed her."

-She tells us, why she things domestic abuse against men remains so underreported.
+She told us why she thinks domestic abuse against men remains so under-reported.

 “I think society makes it a lot harder for men to come forward,” she says, “there are men if they felt safe and comfortable they’d come forward.”